-Cities and counties often pass local ordinances, such as health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
-Many municipalities have websites—just search for the name of a particular city in Illinois and then do a search when you're on the site.
-For example, if you search for the service ordinance in the City of Chicago website, you’ll easily find Chicago’s Landscape Ordinance.
+Cities and counties often pass local ordinances, such as health and safety standards, noise and nuisance regulations, and anti-discrimination rules that affect landlords and tenants.
+Many municipalities have websites—just search for the name of a particular city in Illinois, and then do a search for the codes or ordinances when you're on the site.

-State and Local Government on the Net and Municode are good sources for finding local governments online.
+State and Local Government on the Net and Municode (click on "Code Library" in the main menu) are good sources for finding local governments online.
 Also, your local public library or office of the city attorney, mayor, or city or county manager can provide information on local ordinances that affect landlords and tenants in Illinois.

-While most landlords and tenants will primarily be concerned with state law in Illinois, several federal laws come into play.
-Congress has enacted laws, and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have adopted regulations, covering discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.
+Congress and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have enacted laws and regulations that apply to the landlord-tenant relationship in Illinois.
+These laws and regulations address topics such as discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.

-Nolo’s Laws and Legal Research page includes links to state and federal laws, explains how to research and understand statutes, and provides advice on finding local ordinances and court cases, including Supreme Court cases.
-To go further, check out Legal Research: How to Find & Understand the Law, by Stephen Elias and the Editors of Nolo (Nolo).
+For more information on legal research, check out Legal Research: How to Find & Understand the Law, by Stephen Elias (Nolo).
 This nontechnical book gives easy-to-use, step-by-step instructions on how to find legal information.